vybraan/govinci/README.md

 # Govinci

-**Govinci** is a fully idiomatic Go framework for building native mobile UIs using a declarative, functional DSL.
+**Govinci** is a fully idiomatic Go framework for building native mobile apps using a declarative, functional DSL.
 Designed entirely in Go — Govinci offers a new approach to mobile development where UI, logic, and state management are written in pure Go, and rendered natively on Android and iOS.

 ---